tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 incrementally throughout the database lifecycle until shutdown.

 ### 6.3 Compaction Mechanics
-During compaction

-1. SSTables are paired (typically oldest with second-oldest)
-2. Pairs are merged into new SSTables
-3. For each key, only the newest version is retained
-4. Tombstones (deletion markers) and expired TTL entries are purged
-5. Original SSTables are deleted after successful merge
-6. If a merge is interrupted, the system will clean up after on restart.
-Interruption does not corrupt.
+During compaction, SSTables are paired (typically oldest with second-oldest) and merged into new SSTables.
+For each key, only the newest version is retained, while tombstones (deletion markers) and expired TTL entries are purged.
+Original SSTables are deleted after a successful merge.
+If a merge is interrupted, the system will clean up after on restart without causing corruption.

 ## 7. Performance Optimizations
 ### 7.1 Block Indices
-TidesDB employs block indices to optimize read performance

-- Each SSTable contains a final block with a sorted binary hash array (SBHA)
-- This structure allows direct access to the block containing a specific key
-- Significantly reduces I/O by avoiding full SSTable scans
+TidesDB employs block indices to optimize read performance.
+Each SSTable contains a final block with a sorted binary hash array (SBHA), which allows direct access to the block containing a specific key and significantly reduces I/O by avoiding full SSTable scans.

 ### 7.2 Compression
-TidesDB supports multiple compression algorithms

-- **Snappy** Emphasizes speed over compression ratio
-- **LZ4** Balanced approach with good speed and reasonable compression
-- **ZSTD** Higher compression ratio at the cost of some performance
+TidesDB supports multiple compression algorithms: Snappy emphasizes speed over compression ratio, LZ4 provides a balanced approach with good speed and reasonable compression, and ZSTD offers a higher compression ratio at the cost of some performance.
 Compression can be applied to both SSTable entries and WAL entries.

 ### 7.3 Sync Modes

-TidesDB provides two sync modes to balance durability and performance

-- **TDB_SYNC_NONE** Fastest, least durable (OS handles flushing to disk via page cache)
-- **TDB_SYNC_FULL** Most durable (fsync on every write operation)
+TidesDB provides two sync modes to balance durability and performance.
+TDB_SYNC_NONE is fastest but least durable, relying on the OS to handle flushing to disk via page cache.
+TDB_SYNC_FULL is most durable, performing fsync on every write operation.
 The sync mode can be configured per column family, allowing different durability guarantees for different data types.

 ### 7.4 Configurable Parameters

-TidesDB allows fine-tuning through various configurable parameters

-- Memtable flush thresholds
-- Skip list configuration (max level and probability)
-- Bloom filter usage and false positive rate
-- Compression settings (algorithm selection)
-- Compaction trigger thresholds and thread count
-- Sync mode (TDB_SYNC_NONE or TDB_SYNC_FULL)
-- Debug logging
-- SBHA (Sorted Binary Hash Array) usage
-- Thread pool sizes (flush and compaction)
+TidesDB allows fine-tuning through various configurable parameters including memtable flush thresholds, skip list configuration (max level and probability), bloom filter usage and false positive rate, compression settings (algorithm selection), compaction trigger thresholds and thread count, sync mode (TDB_SYNC_NONE or TDB_SYNC_FULL), debug logging, SBHA (Sorted Binary Hash Array) usage, and thread pool sizes (flush and compaction).

 ### 7.5 Thread Pool Architecture